At this point, it’s hard to tell what’s going on in the world anymore.

 Protests and riots against the murder of George Floyd are raging through the streets of all 50 states in America as people all across the nation refuse to watch yet another black man die in the streets, pleading for his life.

-They’ve been going for days and don’t show any signs of stopping until the ones responsible for Floyd’s death are charged and jailed.
+They’ve been going for weeks now and don’t show any signs of stopping until not only the ones responsible for Floyd’s death are convicted, but reform is seen in the United States.
 It’s powerful.
 It’s heartbreaking.
 It’s scary.
 And it’s led a lot of people to momentarily forget that we still have a deadly pandemic ravaging through our nation as we speak.

 The coronavirus hasn’t gonna away yet.
 It is still, in fact, very much real, still very dangerous, and still highly transmittable.